Medically reviewed by Drugs.com. Last updated on Jan 22, 2021.

 Typically, polymyalgia rheumatica affects people older than 55.
 Left untreated, it can lead to stiffness and significant disability.
 In some cases, symptoms do not get worse.
 They may even lessen in a few years.

-Symptoms of polymyalgia rheumatica can include:
+Symptoms of polymyalgia rheumatica tend to start suddenly and may include:

-Sudden pain and stiffness in the:
+- Pain and stiffness in the:

 The pain and stiffness tends to be worse in the morning.